 - Embed this form into your WordPress page or post using an iframe

 What is an “iframe?”
 It is a tool that allows you to embed one web page within another web page.
 When you build a form with FormBuilder — that form is automatically saved and hosted securely for you, and you are provided with the website address (URL) for that form.
 You need to “insert” that hosted form into your WordPress page/post, and you are all set.
 All FormBuilder features are also supported: Ink Signatures, file uploads, geolocation, etc.

 Embedding a form into WordPress using an iframe

 Here is your step-by-step guide to embedding your FormBuilder form into WordPress.
 This requires some knowledge of HTML, as you need to edit the source view of your post or page.

-- Click on the title of the form that you have built in FormBuilder and which to embed in WordPress.
+- Click on the title of the form you have built in FormBuilder and want to embed in WordPress.

 - See the “Form Address” provided for you on the Overview tab that you are taken to.
-Save that Web site address, we will refer to it as “FORMBUILDER_ADDRESS” in the following steps.
-I.e. it could look similar to “https://secureform.luxsci.com/forms/126978/119/shfg6/form.html” (not a real address, by the way).
+Save that website address.
+We will refer to it as “FORMBUILDER_ADDRESS” in the following steps.
+I.e., it could look similar to “https://secureform.luxsci.com/forms/126978/119/shfg6/form.html” (not an actual address).

 - Go into your WordPress administrative interface

 - Find and edit the page or post in which you want to embed the form

 - At the top of the editor toolbar (where you can change “boldness” and such), there are two tabs — “Visual” and “Text.”
 Visual is the “What You See is What You Get” interface to editing.
 “Text” allows you to edit the source code for your page/post and add or edit things that are not available through the tool bar.
 Click on “Text.”